Was this the most adorable stamp issue of 2015?

 The clues were there all along, of course.
 If they were full-size, those grains of rice would be the size of edamame beans.
 And the kenchinjiru stamp includes the tips of some real-life chopsticks, proving that it’s either a tiny bowl, or it’s a normal-sized meal being eaten by a giant.

-Being a lover of intricately tiny things, I have no hesitation in belatedly declaring this issue my Stamp(s) of the Day.
+Being an intricately tiny thing myself, I have no hesitation in belatedly declaring this issue my Stamp(s) of the Day.
 Nice one, Japan Post.

 © Philatelic product images remain the copyright of issuing postal administrations and successor authorities